codecygen/042_React-Food_Order_App/README.md

     CartProvider.js holds both info of "React-ContextAPI-CentralizingProps" and "React-useReducer-ComplexStateManagement".
 - React-useRef-useStateAlternativeNoReRender-forwardRef
     "MealItemForm.js" will forward the ref to the children component "Input.js".
     Input we receive from "ref" prop will always be in String format even if it is a number.
 In order to convert it into a Number type variable, put plus sign in front of it.
+- Javascript-bindMethod